Canthigaster axiologus

 Canthigaster axiologus is a species of marine fish in the family Tetraodontidae.

-Canthigaster axiologus, also known as the Pacific crown toby, is widespread throughout the tropical waters of the Indo/ West Pacific area, Red Sea included.
+Canthigaster axiologus, also known as the Pacific crown toby, is present throughout the tropical waters of the Western Pacific area, while other similar-looking species replace it in the Hawaiian Islands and the Indian Ocean.

 Canthigaster axiologus is a small sized fish that can reach a maximum size of 10.1 cm length.